beginning of content

 How is an object in the nose treated?

-Adults who think there is an object stuck in their nose can try and blow it out.
+Older children and adults who have an object stuck in their nose can try and blow it out.
 You need to hold your finger over the other nostril then try to blow the object out.

 If that doesn't work, then see a doctor.